Learn through the super-clean Baeldung Pro experience:

 After executing the command, we get a video with the given padding:

 Now, if we look closely, we can see that the videos are padded 10px from all sides.
-However, the padded area is colored in black, which we’ll change in the next section.
+Further, the padded area is colored black.

 We can go further by adding color to the padded area, creating a border-like appearance: